 between time of qualifying tournament and national final: 16

-Handicap at qualifying tournament minus Stableford reduction plus
+Handicap at qualifying tournament minus Stableford reduction minus

 handicap difference between handicap at qualifying tournament (if lower) equals